paulbarbu/IRC-Bot/README.md

 To start it just `cd` to the `src` directory and type `./ircbot.py`, although before using the bot it's recommended to check the config first.

-The bot can handle multiple channels at a time, also it can be queried(`/query PPyBot`) if you want to have a _private_ discussion
+The bot can handle multiple channels at a time, also if you want to have a _private_ discussion it can be queried (`/query PPyBot`).

 Commands
 ========